hdShang/arxiv-daily/docs/cs-CL/2025-06-12/papers/250610641v1-spelling-out-is-not-straightforward-llms-capability-of-tokenization-.md

 ---
 layout: default
-title: Spelling-out is not Straightforward: LLMs' Capability of Tokenization from Token to Characters
+title: "Spelling-out is not Straightforward: LLMs' Capability of Tokenization from Token to Characters"
 ---

 # Spelling-out is not Straightforward: LLMs' Capability of Tokenization from Token to Characters